verrazzano/docs/content/en/docs/howto/customlogging/_index.md

 The example Fluentd configuration volume is mounted at `/fluentd/etc/`.
 While this path is flexible, alterations to the example container environment variables are required to support alternative paths.

-## Verifying Fluentd Sidecar Deployment
+## Verify Fluentd Sidecar Deployment

-To verify that a deployment successfully created a custom Fluentd sidecar.
+To verify that a deployment successfully created a custom Fluentd sidecar:
 - Verify that the container name exists on the WebLogic application pod.
   ```
   $ kubectl get pods -n <application-namespace> <application-pod-name> -o jsonpath="{.spec.containers[*].name}" | tr -s '[[:space:]]' '\n'